Learn how to formulate a successful ketogenic diet that works for you

 Leafy greens are essential for healthy gut bacteria.
-Without a healthy gut, you can reach a weight loss plateau, suffer from inflammation and a number of neurological diseases are also linked to poor gut health.
+Without a healthy gut, you can reach a weight loss plateau and suffer from inflammation.
+A number of neurological diseases are also linked to poor gut health.
 So get your greens in!

 Calculating your Macros

 A common mistake made on the ketogenic diet is snacking and not realising how calorific some snacks are, such as nuts.
 A handful of nuts can have around 400-500 calories which can definitely throw you off achieving your goals.
 Another common error is eating too much fat.
-Fat is certainly the most important element of a ketogenic diet but it doesn’t give you license to eat as much fat as possible!
-If you’re trying to lose weight then much of the fat that fuels you should be coming off your hips, not that cheese block!
+Fat is certainly the most important element of a ketogenic diet, but it doesn’t give you license to eat as much fat as possible!
+If you’re trying to lose weight, then much of the fat that fuels you should be coming off your hips, not that cheese block!
 Trust me on this–I made the same mistake in my early keto days!
-Maria Emmerich has a really useful post on this if you feel like you’ve reached a plateau in your weight loss.
+We have put together a useful guide on this if you feel like you’ve reached a plateau in your weight loss.

 High Intensity Exercise and Weight Training